kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 	\hat{y} &= 385.6 + 55 x_T + 134 x_S - 3.75 x_T x_S

 where :math:`\dfrac{x_{T,\text{actual}} - \text{center}_T}{\Delta_T / 2} = \dfrac{x_{T,\text{actual}} - 325}{5}` and similarly,  :math:`x_S = \dfrac{x_{S,\text{actual}} - 0.75}{0.25}`.

+The model shows that we can expect an increase of $55/day of profit for a unit increase in :math:`x_T` (coded units).
+In real-world units that would require increasing temperature by :math:`\Delta_T /2` = 5K to achieve that goal.
+Similarly, we can increase :math:`S` by :math:`\Delta_S/2 = 0.5/2` = 0.25 g/L to achieve a $134 per day profit increase.

 The interaction term is small, indicating the response surface is mostly linear in this region.
 The illustration shows the model's contours (straight, green lines).
 Notice that the model contours are a good approximation to the actual contours (light grey), which are unknown in practice.

 .. figure:: images/RSM-base-case-combined.*